sql-machine-learning/elasticdl/elasticdl/doc/async_sgd_design.md

 ## Motivation
 Parameter server (PS) based distributed training uses data parallelism to speed up training.

 We have implemented synchronous SGD in ElasticDL.
 When PS accumulates `grads_to_wait` gradients from workers, PS averages these gradients and updates the model with the averaged gradients.
 PS also maintains `model_version` which equals to the number of model updates.
 Each worker has a local copy of the model.
-Before a minibatch training step, if there is a new `model_version` on PS, the worker will get the new model from PS to replace the local model.
+Before a minibatch training step starts, if there is a new `model_version` on PS, the worker will get the new model from PS to replace the local model.
 After computing the gradients with a minibatch, the worker reports the gradients to PS together with the local model version.
 When PS receives gradients from a worker, it only accepts the gradients with a model version same as the current PS `model_version`.